opensearch-project/documentation-website/breaking-changes.md

 ### Removal of outdated nomenclature

-In order for OpenSearch to include more inclusive naming conventions, we've replaced the following terms in our code with a more inclusive term:
+In order for OpenSearch to include more inclusive naming conventions, we've replaced the following terms in our code with more inclusive terms:

 - "White list" is now "Allow list"
 - "Black list" is now "Block list"